cinc2023/cinc2023.github.io/pages/faq.md

 ## Visa Information
 ### Do I need a visa to visit the US?
 What visa do I need?
 Travelers from many countries are eligible for a visa waiver.
+Please visit the [State Department website](https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visa-waiver-program.html){: target="_blank"} to see a list of eligible countries.
+You may need to apply for [B1 visa](../travel/#b1) if your country is not eligible for the waiver program.
 Details can be found [here](../travel/#visa).
-Please visit the [State Department website](https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visa-waiver-program.html).

 ## Georgia, USA Weather
 ### What is the expected weather for the conference?